openai/mle-bench/README.md

 Code for the paper ["MLE-Bench: Evaluating Machine Learning Agents on Machine Learning Engineering"](https://arxiv.org/abs/2410.07095).
 We have released the code used to construct the dataset, the evaluation logic, as well as the agents we evaluated for this benchmark.

 ## Leaderboard
+*Update* (04-24-2026): We are currently not taking any new submissions to the leaderboard while we develop an improved process for ensuring submissions are fair and comparable.
+We will share updates on this process in the future.

 | Agent | LLM(s) used | Low == Lite (%) | Medium (%) | High (%) | All (%) | Running Time (hours) | Date | Source Code Available | Grading Reports Available |
 |-------|-------------|-----------------|------------|----------|---------|----------------------|------|----------------------|---------------------------|
 | [Famou-Agent 2.0](https://github.com/baidubce/FM-Agent) | Gemini-3-Pro-Preview | 80.3 ± 1.52 | 64.04 ± 2.32 | 42.22 ± 2.22 | 64.44 ± 1.18 | 24 | 2026-02-23 | X | ✓ |